 This course takes a unique approach to the study of local economics and policy analysis: it is organized as a collective investigation into the practice and politics of local economic development in Canadian municipalities.
 Students will first be introduced to dominant theories of local economic development, while engaging in contemporary debates and issues.
 The focus will then turn to an applied case study investigation.
 Each student will examine the current practice and politics of economic development in one mid-sized Canadian community.
 Each student's investigation will result in a presentation and written case study.
 Collectively, the class will identify emerging patterns and trends, and analyze the underlying theoretical assumptions in common strategies pursued in practice.
-The products of this work will be published as a report, tentatively titled The Practice & Politics of Local Economic Development in Mid-sized Communities in Canada, presented and distributed by the Centre for Urban Policy and Local Governance Western University.
-Each student's written case study will feature as a chapter in this publication.

-In sum, this course offers students a unique opportunity to learn about local economic development, challenge their own assumptions and beliefs about the role of local government in shaping economic conditions, and contribute to an original research volume on an important and timely topic.
+In sum, this course offers students a unique opportunity to learn about local economic development, challenge their own assumptions and beliefs about the role of local government in shaping economic conditions, and contribute original research on an important and timely topic.